tjvishnu/azure-docs/articles/backup/azure-backup-pricing.md

 - **Optional** – Backup Storage Redundancy

   - This indicates the redundancy of the Storage Account your backup data goes into.
 We recommend using **GRS** for the highest availability.
 Since it ensures that a copy of your backup data is kept in a different region, it helps you meet multiple compliance standards.
 Change the redundancy to **LRS** if you're backing up development or test environments that don't need an enterprise-level backup.
-Choose **RAGRS** if you want to enable **Cross-region-restore** for your backups
+Select the **RAGRS** option in the sheet if you want to understand costs whhen [**Cross-region-restore**](https://docs.microsoft.com/en-us/azure/backup/backup-create-rs-vault#set-cross-region-restore) is enabled for your backups

 - **Optional** – Modify regional pricing or apply discounted rates